Failure to Supervise Attorney

 Brokerage firms have an obligation to supervise their employees.
 This obligation, established under the Financial Industry Regulatory Authority (FINRA) Rules, includes a number of specific requirements, and brokerage firms that fall short of meeting these requirements can face liability for investors’ losses in FINRA arbitration.
 While employers are legally responsible for their employees’ acts and omissions in most cases, the obligation to supervise gives investors a direct claim against their brokerage firms.
 Thus, claims for failure to supervise can prove highly effective in appropriate cases.
-If you believe that your brokerage firm may have failed to adequately supervise your broker, you should consult with a failure to supervise lawyer promptly.
+If you believe that your brokerage firm may have failed to adequately supervise your broker, you should consult with a failure to supervise attorney promptly.

 Understanding Brokerage Firms’ Obligation to Supervise